 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or Part D prescription drugs.

 An appeal is a formal way of asking us to review and change a coverage decision we have made.
-For more information on asking for coverage decisions or appeals about
+For more information on asking for coverage decisions or appeals about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

-Method Coverage Decisions and Appeals for Medical Care or Part D prescription drugs - Contact Information CALL 855-833-8128 Calls to this number are free.
+Method Coverage Decisions and Appeals for Medical Care or Part D prescription drugs - Contact Information CALL Calls to this number are free.
 Hours are Monday - Friday, 8:00 a.m. - 8:00 p.m. (from October 1 to March 31, representatives are available 7 days a week, 8:00 a.m. - 8:00 p.m.)
 Member Services also has free language interpreter services available for non-English speakers.
 For Behavioral Health questions, please call Carelon Behavioral Health at 855-834-5655.
+For Part D prescription drugs initial coverage determinations, please call Express Scripts at 877-417-1828.
 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 Hours are Monday - Friday, 8:00 a.m. - 8:00 p.m. (from October 1 to March 31, representatives are available 7 days a week, 8:00 a.m. - 8:00 p.m.)
-FAX Medical: 617-897-0884 Part D Prescription Drug: 877-251-5896 WRITE Medical: WellSense Health Plan c/o 529 Main Street, Suite 500 Charlestown, MA 02129 Part D Prescription Drug: Express Scripts ATTN: Medicare Reviews WEBSITE P.O.
-Box 66571 St. Louis, MO 63166-6571 wellsense.org/medicare
+FAX Medical: 617-897-0884 Part D Prescription Drug: 877-251-5896

+Method Coverage Decisions and Appeals for Medical Care or Part D prescription drugs - Contact Information WRITE Medical: WellSense Health Plan c/o 529 Main Street, Suite 500 Charlestown, MA 02129 Part D Prescription Drug: Express Scripts ATTN: Medicare Reviews P.O.
+Box 66571 St. Louis, MO 63166-6571 WEBSITE wellsense.org/medicare